-Old Mission Road Professional Review and Guide
+Old Mission Road Professional Guide

 "When the Spanish arrived in Yerba Buena (present-day San Francisco) in the late 1700s, they had two priorities: to establish a mission and to defend the area from outside attack.
 To these ends, they constructed Misión San Francisco de Asís (now Mission Dolores) and the Presidio.
 Connecting these two centers of activity—and connecting California’s missions to one another—was the Old Mission Road, or El Camino Real.
 El Camino Real was known as the Royal Road and the King’s Highway.
 In Yerba Buena, it followed the natural contours of the land, running through the center of town and avoiding sand dunes to the west and marshy land to the east.

 This section of the Old Mission Road starts at Mission Dolores and ends at the Presidio Officers’ Club.
 In between, you’ll visit Duboce Park, Alamo Square, Alta Plaza Park, and Lovers’ Lane.
 Although you’re walking through a modern city, remember that you also are following a path that has existed for nearly 250 years."